-This morning we are up before sunrise to visit Ngorongoro Crater.
+Tonight we camp near the rim of the Ngorongoro Crater.
+We are at altitude here, so wrap up warm tonight.
+Day 13: This morning we are up before sunrise to visit Ngorongoro Crater.
 The Crater is a perfectly intact volcanic caldera and known as the 'Noah's ark' of game reserves.
-During our morning game drives there is a chance to see the 'Big 5': lion, leopard, elephant, rhino and buffalo, as well as plains game peacefully grazing including zebra, gazelle, impala and wildebeest.
+During our morning game drives we might view the 'big 5', lion, leopard, elephant, rhino and buffalo, as well as plains game peacefully grazing including zebra, gazelle, impala and wildebeest.
 Hippopotamus can usually be found lolling in the pools and Lake Magadi can be rimmed with the pink of greater and lesser flamingo.